halilhanbadem/delphi-google-speech-to-text/README.md

  * Please make sure that the sound recording is 16000hz and its original wav extension.
 You can use FFMpeg.
  * Excessive or incorrect use may have occurred in the codes.
 I will fix these issues over time..
 Since I am making open source codes as a hobby; I can be interested in my work whenever I find time.
  * Please create an issue for your problems.
+ * It only supports VCL.
+ * Developed and tested with Delphi 10.4.2.

 ## Resources & Thanks
 Due to the unique projects it has presented to everyone;<br>